 2011 held another momentous occasion in Isham's history as Isham Zingari entered the Northants County League in Division 14.

-The Club currently fields three Saturday XI's in the Northants County League -
+The club, in partnership with WICC, will field 4 Saturday XI's in the Northants County League -